wbermel3rd/TastyTalks/tastytalks/README.md

 post a recipe, ask questions, and comment on other people's posts, all while displaying their origin region.

+See TastyTalks_Report for detailed information about the forum application.

 **Instructions to Run**

 Instructions to run: